 I set my alarm got up nice and early and drove over to Melissa's house to get this great adventure started.There is always tons of traffic but since we were going to the VIP lot, we had a special route.
 After parking the car and dragging ourselves out into the cold morning we started making our way to the VIP tent.
 They told us which balloon we would be in, our pilots name and as soon as it got a little lighter out they would walk us over to meet him.
 We needed more light because there are hundreds of people sitting on blankets around the fields waiting for the start or what they call the Dawn Patrol.

-This is the dawn patrol ready to get the show, on the road, up in the air.
+This is the dawn patrol ready to get the show,

 If you ever go, take a flash light or you will make a lot of new friends as you are walking through the field, that is full of people on blankets.
 There is no charge to go to the Balloon races, some of the parking lots charge you ( money maker for service clubs).